Last updated on January 30th, 2023 at 04:58 pm

-- This may be unlikely in the UK, but If you’re running the AC (air conditioning) in your home, then the AC makes the air in your bedroom cooler and dry; your humidifier increases comfort.
-Therefore a humidifier in this instance would increase comfort.
+- This may be unlikely in the UK, but If you’re running the AC (air conditioning) in your home, the AC makes the air in your bedroom cooler and dry; your humidifier increases comfort.
+Therefore a humidifier, in this instance, would increase comfort.

 - Maybe your body requires more moisture.
 CPAP users’ personal needs and bodies can be very different.

 - Mouth breathing or a mask leak could be the problem.
 Escaping air uses up a lot of humidity, which will, in turn, cause more issues.

 - Lastly, you could be affected by seasonal allergies and need humidification to break up congestion; using a full-face CPAP mask can help.

 Problems with humidified air from your CPAP humidifier

 A possible drawback of humidified air is Rainout, the proper name for condensation build-up in the tubing and mask.
 Rainout can result in a gargling noise or general discomfort, particularly common in the winter months.
 It is likely to happen because the tubing and CPAP mask will be at room temperature (20–22 °C (68–72 °F)), causing the warmer air from the CPAP machine to cool and condense as a result.

 You can opt to use a heated CPAP hose, such as the Hybernite Universal Heated CPAP Tube.
 The heated hose ensures the temperature difference inside the tubing is negligible, preventing Rainout and ensuring the air reaches you at the correct temperature.